solita/solita.github.com/_posts/2017-12-21-gis-services.md

 ![](/img/gis-services/livi_ais.jpg)
 *On this picture the marine traffic AIS data is streamed from the Liikennevirasto (Finnish Transport Agency) open data service as a WebSocket stream.
 The map is done by the Esri ArcGIS Online map viewer.*

-### Summary
-The feature service is a suitable choice when the data amount is reasonable and geometrical content is simple points, lines and polygons.
-The feature service runs by a light backend solution and it does not necessary need a map server software.

 #### Feature based service types
 - WFS - Web Feature Service [Wikipedia](https://en.wikipedia.org/wiki/Web_Feature_Service)